ELELAB/ALL_markers/README.md

 - This directory performs clustering of expression of predicted markers of GTEx blood and bone marrow samples

+TARGET_linear_discriminant_analysis
+- This directory performs linear discriminant analysis of the expression data

 validation
 - This directory contains scripts used to perform validation of predicted gene expression markers from an independent cohort of patients with ALL